Bracketing the direct detection exclusion plot for a WIMP of spin one half in non-relativistic effective theory: Discussion

 Since inside nuclei the nucleons spins tend to cancel each other the contribution from even--numbered nucleons to the response functions $\Sigma^{\prime\prime}$ and $\Sigma^{\prime}$ is strongly suppressed.
-As a consequence, for such interactions the flat directions discussed in Section~\ref{sec:combining} are mostly aligned to the proton axes for neutron--odd targets (such as xenon and germanium), while they point along the neutron axes for proton--odd targets (such as fluorine and iodine)\cite{complementarity_munich_sogang}.
+As a consequence, for such interactions the flat directions discussed in Section~\ref{sec:conservative} are mostly aligned to the proton axes for neutron--odd targets (such as xenon and germanium), while they point along the neutron axes for proton--odd targets (such as fluorine and iodine)\cite{complementarity_munich_sogang}.
 This means that for this class of interactions combining proton--odd and neutron--odd targets according to the procedure discussed in Section~\ref{sec:combining} is particularly effective in constraining the allowed parameter space.
 This explains why the plots of Figs.~~\ref{fig:SD_shade} and \ref{fig:SD_long_shade} (for interfering couplings) and those in Figs.~\ref{fig:no_op_interf_shade} and \ref{fig:no_op_interf_long_shade} (for the non--interfering ones) show a moderate extension of the exclusion band, especially in the proton--neutron interference subspace (lower red band).
-Indeed, in some cases {\it the width of the most conservative exclusion band does not exceed a factor of a few} (${\cal O}_6$, ${\cal O}_7$, ${\cal O}_9$, ${\cal O}_{10}$, ${\cal O}_{14}$) {\it or one order of magnitude} (${\cal O}_4$).
-For this class of interactions we find that only the combination of XENON1T (neutron--odd target), PICO--60 ($C_3F_8$) and PICO--60 ($CF_3I$) (proton--odd targets) can contribute to the bounds, while the other experiments turn out to be irrelevant in constraining the parameter space.
+Indeed, in some cases {\it the width of the most conservative exclusion band does not exceed a factor of a few} (${\cal O}_4$, ${\cal O}_6$, ${\cal O}_7$, ${\cal O}_9$, ${\cal O}_{10}$, ${\cal O}_{14}$).
+For this class of interactions we find that only the combination of PandaX--4T~\cite{pandax4T_2021} and/or LZ~\cite{LZ_2022}, (that use $Xe$, a neutron--odd target), PICO--60 ($C_3F_8$) and PICO--60 ($CF_3I$) (proton--odd targets) can contribute to the bounds, while the other experiments turn out to be irrelevant in constraining the parameter space.